anilshaw025/Ecommrce-SQL/README.md

 #### Problem Statement:

-Assuming you are a data analyst/ scientist at Target, you have been assigned the task of analyzing the given dataset to extract valuable insights and provide actionable recommendations.
+Assuming you are a data analyst/ scientist at Ecommerce, you have been assigned the task of analyzing the given dataset to extract valuable insights and provide actionable recommendations.

 #### What does 'good' look like?